5uperpalo/Badi-Challenge/badi_challenge.md

      [ 20   0  21   9  21   0  51 155  16  72]
      [  8   0  10  10   8   0  21  90  21  79]
      [ 10   0   6   3   5   0  14  66  12 191]]

-    /home/big-dama/anaconda3/lib/python3.7/site-packages/sklearn/metrics/classification.py:1437: UndefinedMetricWarning: Precision and F-score are ill-defined and being set to 0.0 in labels with no predicted samples.
-      'precision', 'predicted', average, warn_for)

 ```python